dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

    .. py:method:: inputArgs() -> dict

       Returns all input arguments of the python task as a dict.
+      :returns: A dictionary mapping argument names to their values.
+      :rtype: dict

    .. py:method:: inputArg(argName: str)

       Returns the value of the input argument given by ``argName``.

       :raises: ``RuntimeError``, if the argument does not exist

+      :param argName: The name of the input argument.
+      :type argName: str
+      :returns: The value of the input argument.

    .. py:method:: setInputArg(argName: str, value)

       Sets the value of the input argument given by ``argName``.

       :raises: ``RuntimeError``, if the argument does not exist

+      :param argName: The name of the input argument.
+      :type argName: str
+      :param value: The value to set.

    .. py:method:: outputArgs() -> dict

       Returns all output arguments of the python task as a dict.

+      :returns: A dictionary mapping argument names to their values.
+      :rtype: dict

    .. py:method:: outputArg(argName: str)

       Returns the value of the output argument given by ``argName``.

       :raises: ``RuntimeError``, if the argument does not exist

+      :param argName: The name of the output argument.
+      :type argName: str
+      :returns: The value of the output argument.